wschenck/multi-area-model/README.md

             * Optionally: load jemalloc `ml jemalloc`
         * set thread affinity:
             * export KMP_AFFINITY=scatter,verbose
+                * experimentally tested: performs best with NEST
+        * process bindings
+            * bind the MPI processes in a specific way, eg on sockets on NUMA nodes
+            * As we use 6 mpi processes we cannot to bind to sockets (there are only two)
+            * We use the default on JURECA: --cpu_bind=cores in combination with --distribution=block:cyclic
+                * The default allocation method will fill up one node after another, while filling socket one and two in alternation.
+Resulting in only even ranks on the first socket of each node and odd on each second socket of each node.
         * contains wild cards of job parameters that will be changed when running the model
     * submit\_cmd: in case of slurm it is sbatch
 * run\_scaling.py